New Zealand’s Ardern credits virus response for election win

 “That can be damaging for democracy, regardless of the side of the House that you sit on,” she said.

 Ardern’s popularity soared earlier this year after she led a successful effort to halt the spread of the virus by implementing a strict lockdown in late March.
+New Zealand has had fewer than 2,000 cases of the virus including 25 deaths.

 Ardern, 40, won the top job at the 2017 election.
 The following year, she became only the second world leader to give birth while in office.
 In 2019, she was praised for her empathetic response to a massacre at two Christchurch mosques in which a gunman killed 51 Muslim worshippers.